 Lack of exercise and an inappropriately high carbohydrate diet are the two biggest risk factors for laminitis and founder in horses.

 If your horse has unrestricted access to grass and doesn’t get much in the way of exercise, then he or she may be at risk of Laminitis.

 Many breeds have a genetic predisposition to insulin resistance making them much more prone to laminitis.
 The native breeds seem to be at high risk as well as breeds such as Morgans, Arabs, Spanish horses and Miniature Ponies.

-Obesity has been linked to insulin resistance and is generally considered the most common cause of laminitis and founder in horses.
+A fat horse is undoubtedly at a higher risk of developing Laminitis than one that is at a healthy weight.
 The hormonal and metabolic consequences of obesity turn your fat horse into a ticking time bomb!
-If you can get familiar with the body condition scoring system in the next section, it will help you assess your horse’s level of risk.
+If you can get familiar with the body condition scoring system in a previous article on the Blog, it will help you assess your horse’s level of risk.

 Springtime is when most horses are at the highest risk of laminitis.
 This is because the spring flush of grass can be very high in sugar and starch which can trigger IR type laminitis.
 Autumn is also risky for horses with Cushing’s as there is a seasonal rise in the hormone that drives the symptoms of Cushing’s at this time of year.
 Again there is often an Autumn flush of grass growth ahead of winter.